mattbrock/genrify/README.md

 * Be able to handle more than 50 playlists, and format playlist list better.
 * Be able to add more than 100 tracks.
 * Improve interface, ideally by migrating to a web-based UI.

-## Like current track

-An extra script to add the currently playing track to one's list of liked tracks.